greenya/pqnext/README.md

 ## Todos and Ideas

-- make poor items to drop at very low levels; extend ItemQualityMeta to hold max level (so max for Poor is 10, max for Common is 40; maybe just hardcode it)

 - remove "giants"
 - add human mobs
 - add more mobs to swamp and water biomes